 The Auditor is also in charge of administering the Current Agricultural Use Value program which allows farm land to be taxed at its value for that use.
 Agricultural districts and forest certification are other duties.

-Our Conveyance desk closes at 3:30 PM.
+Our Conveyance desk closes at 3:30 PM daily.

 Real Estate Conveyance Standards: